ExxaFinance/ExxaFund101-Testnet-GlobalEVM/contracts/Readme.md

 ## Notes

-- All deposits/withdrawals are done in USDT (can be extended to multistable)
+- All deposits/withdrawals are done in USDT (can be extended to others stablecoins)

 - Investments are recorded with unique IDs for full tracking